 Please pick up your child(ren) on the west (Entrance 1) side of the school in an orderly fashion.
 Parking in straight rows and being courteous will help ensure the safety of the students.
 Always look around your vehicle prior to moving, as many young students are still learning the safety rules.
 Discuss parking lot safety with your child(ren).
-Have a plan so that your child(ren) will know where to look for you and where to wait.
 All vehicles must have a numbered car tag.
 Information regarding car tags will be sent home at the beginning of the school year.